MorphPiece : A Linguistic Tokenizer for Large Language Models: Detokenization

 \section{Detokenization}

-We define detokenization as the process of combining individual tokens, produced by a model trained with MorphPiece (e.g MorphGPT), to form a sentence.
-While detokenization is straightforward for BPE and other statistical tokenizers, that's not the case for MorphPiece.
+We define detokenization as the process of combining individual tokens produced by a model trained with MorphPiece (e.g MorphGPT), to form a sentence.
+While detokenization is straightforward for BPE and other statistical tokenizers, this is not the case with MorphPiece.
 This is primarily due to the fact that in MorphPiece, tokens come from one of two different sources: MorphTable or internal-BPE.
-During detokenization, we need to not only ascertain which token comes from which source, but also, how to combine together the morphemes back to English words.
-We give details of both steps separately in the sections below.
+During detokenization, we need to not only ascertain the source of individual tokens, but also find word boundaries and how to combine together the morphemes back to English words.
+These steps are describe in following sections.